What Does Google Know About Me: Project Invisibility

 Those secret registers contain our secrets.
 It’s a gold mine for advertising companies.

 Google knows where you drink your coffee, what books you like to read, what movies you have seen, and who are your relatives and friends.
-Google uses the microphones on your devices to listen for potentially useful information.
+It uses the microphones on your devices to listen for potentially useful information.

 Google completes your web searches automatically and caters to your every whim.

-Google can even predict the future:
+It can even predict the future:

 What Does Google Know About My Future Plans?